Academic Definitions

 Area of Emphasis

 An area of emphasis (AoE) is a focused curriculum within an approved major.
 An area of emphasis adds a specialization within a major area of study.
 Undergraduate areas of emphasis comprise 12-18 credits, 9 of which must be upper-division level.
 Graduate areas of emphasis comprise 6-15 credits.
+If a course is used by all required Areas of Emphasis offered in a major, that course is part of the major's core requirements and cannot be included in the Areas of Emphasis.
 Areas of emphasis associated with certification or licensure requirements may exceed the credit limit.
 Areas of emphasis are noted on the transcript but not on the students' diplomas.

 Track